Smartproxy/Amazon-scraper/README.md

  - Ready-made targets to efficiently scrape the most popular Amazon pages
  - Results retrieved as formatted JSON data
  - Quick and simple parameter configuration & authentication
- - No IP blocks or rate-limitations thanks to built-in proxies
+ - No IP blocks or rate limitations thanks to built-in proxies
  - User-friendly web interface with scheduling options

 ## Getting started